nehajavalagi/nehajavalagi.github.io/posts/_posts/2017-06-17-online-shopping.markdown

 ---
 title: Keeping tabs on online shopping
-subtitle: Redesigning the On-line shopping experience
+subtitle: "'There is no line here': Redesigning the on-line shopping experience"
-layout: post
 date: 2017-07-17
 img: ecommerce.jpg
 thumbnail: ecommerce.jpg